What Are The Physical Effects Of Depression?

 Body pain and discomfort

-Some people with depression may experience stiffness, aches, and pain in their joints, muscles, and organs.
+Some people with depression may experience muscle aches and chronic pain in their joints.
 These depression effects sometimes get overlooked because they tend to be associated with somatic illnesses.
 Because of this impact, it can also make the condition hard to diagnose.

 In a study performed by the World Health Organization, 1146 patients from 14 countries met the criteria for being diagnosed with depression, and 69% of them reported their physical symptoms only when visiting the doctor.
 Despite its tendency to go undiagnosed, visiting the doctor and reporting a high number of physical symptoms can indicate a mood disorder.
 The more painful they are, the more severe the depression may be.